Support where it’s needed

-Post-traumatic stress disorder (PTSD) is a mental health condition which is triggered by either experiencing or witnessing a terrifying event.
-Often people suffering from the effects of PTSD endure symptoms such as severe anxiety, flashbacks, nightmares and uncontrollable thoughts about the event.
+Post-traumatic stress disorder (PTSD) is a mental health condition that is triggered by either experiencing or witnessing a terrifying event.
+Often, people suffering from the effects of PTSD endure symptoms such as severe anxiety, flashbacks, nightmares and uncontrollable thoughts about the event.

-Being able to receive early and effective treatment and reduction of the symptoms of PTSD can improve function.
-The Protecting the Protectors site along with the support of many is promoting discussion around PTSD to help current and former emergency services members suffering with this condition in any way possible.
+Being able to receive early and effective treatment and reduce the symptoms of PTSD can improve function.
+The Protecting the Protectors site, along with the support of many, is promoting discussion around PTSD to help current and former emergency services members suffering with this condition in any way possible.

 Our supporters make a life changing difference!

-We are proud to have raised over $100,000 during our everyday hero campaign and that money is being put to support members and families improve lives affected by PTSD.
+We are proud to have raised over $200,000 during the course of our campaign, and that money is being put to support members and families improve lives affected by PTSD.

-Our new “Just Giving” campaign is now open:
+Our new “Give Now” campaign is now open.
+Click or scan below:

 Latest from the Blog